The Underwater Ghost Town of Judson, North Carolina

 Both Fontana Dam and Fontana Lake left devastating and life-changing consequences for the 600 people who called the Swain County town home.

-There was an elementary school, barber shop, local stores, a sawmill, a post depot, anything you really needed to survive in a small town.
-The Tennessee River ran straight through the town, and many residents enjoyed their secluded, small town mountain life.
+There was an elementary school, a post depot, local stores, a sawmill, everything you really needed to survive in a small town.
+The Tennessee River ran through the town, and many residents enjoyed their secluded, small town mountain life.

 The Road to Nowhere: